Trump says Gaza 'war is over' as Israel awaits release of hostages amid ceasefire

 This article contains references to suicide.

-A ceasefire between Israel and Hamas held in Gaza for a third day ahead of the expected release of Israeli hostages and Palestinian prisoners and an address by United States President Donald Trump to Israel's parliament.
+A ceasefire between Israel and Hamas held in Gaza for a third day on Monday AEDT ahead of the expected release of Israeli hostages and Palestinian detainees and prisoners, and a scheduled address by Trump to Israel's parliament.

-Thousands of Palestinians continued to travel north towards Gaza City, the focus of Israeli attacks over the past two months, hopeful the ceasefire would bring an end to the war.
+Thousands of Palestinians continued to travel north towards Gaza City, the focus of Israeli attacks over the past two months, hopeful that the ceasefire would bring an end to the war.

-Government spokesperson Shosh Bedrosian said Israel expected the hostages to start being released early Monday morning local time, with the 20 living hostages to be released together.
+Israeli government spokesperson Shosh Bedrosian said Israel expected the hostages to start being released early Monday morning local time, with the 20 living hostages to be released together.
 Israeli officials said they expect the hostage release to start around 2-3pm AEDT.

-In the event that hostages were released earlier, Israel was ready to receive them, Bedrosian said.
+If hostages were released earlier, Israel was ready to receive them, Bedrosian said.
 Their release is to be followed later by the handover of the bodies of the remaining 28 deceased hostages.

 Trump heads to Israel to address Israeli parliament